solsarratea/OONICTLogs/README.md

 - learn GO [**]
 - collect all certificate chains from the webconnectivity OONI measurements to create Certificate Transparency logs, using the Let’s Encrypt testing Twig logs as a target.

-**WARNING:** It was a rapid prototyping, still did not get a successfull reply from submission to Twig.

 ## How to:
 ### Build
 Set parameters on the `config.json` and run <br>